JulianBierbaum/fastapi_showcase/README.md

 **FastAPI** is a web framework for building APIs quickly and easily with Python.
 It uses **type hints** to automatically check and process your data, and it creates **interactive documentation** for your API so you can test it right in your browser.

+# APIRouter()

+When building **larger applications** where the API is split across multiple files, **APIRouter** is a useful tool for **structuring** your application.
+It allows you to organize routes into **separate modules**(users, items, ...), with each module handling a specific feature or resource.
+Additionally, by using APIRouter, you can define a **prefix** for routes, making it easier to manage and group related paths without repeating common URL segments.
+For an example program see APIRouter.py.

 # Setup for FastApi

 To install fastapi and all other needed packages run this command in your VS-Code Terminal